Kelly Clarkson Leaves Fans In Stitches By Sharing Hilarious Way That She Does Not Like To Be Greeted

 “Everyone has their own boundaries, that’s cool.
 It’s your personal space after all,” another chimed in.

-Last week, Kelly kicked off her new talk show in style.
+Last week, Clarkson kicked off her new talk show in style.
 As The Inquisitr shared, Clarkson shared a photo from her appearance on The Tonight Show Starring Jimmy Fallon.
-In the photo, Kelly appeared to be backstage at the show as she struck a pose in a curve-hugging dress houndstooth dress that showed off her newly-slim figure.
-Not surprisingly, the photo garnered a lot of attention for Kelly with over 63,000 likes in addition to 690-plus comments.
+In the photo, she appeared to be backstage at the show as she struck a pose in a curve-hugging houndstooth dress that showed off her newly-slim figure.
+Not surprisingly, the photo garnered a lot of attention for Clarkson with over 63,000 likes in addition to 690-plus comments.

-Fans can keep up with all of Kelly’s beautiful photos by giving her a follow on Instagram.
+Fans can keep up with all of Clarkson’s beautiful photos by giving her a follow on Instagram.